oopsmonk/documentation/getting-started/1.5/the-tangle/ternary.md

 # Ternary

-**All transactions in the Tangle are made up of characters called trytes.
+**All messages in the Tangle are made up of characters called trytes.
 This topic explains what ternary is, why IOTA uses it, and how data is converted to trytes.**

 :::info:
 The Ternary numerical system will be repurposed in the future in the coming IOTA updates.